Skip to Main Content

 The terms, ‘Reference List’ and ‘Bibliography’ are often used interchangeably, giving the impression that they are the same thing.
 In reality they have different functions.

-There are two main differences – the length and the purpose
+There are two main differences – the length and the purpose.

-A ‘Bibliography’ is much longer - It is a systematic list that includes all the works that you have found or read that are cited in your text as well as those that you found but did not cite in your text.
+A ‘Bibliography’ is much longer: it is a systematic list that includes all the works that you have found or read that are cited in your text as well as those that you found but did not cite in your text.
 The citations that appear for inclusion in a Bibliography are for suggested or further reading.

 In this short video our academic skills team explain the key differences between Reference Lists and Bibliographies and how they relate to your university work.